The eco-friendly travel packing list for backpackers

 Merino Wool Icebreaker Jumper – Ethical!
 I’m a big fan of merino wool.
 Durable, lightweight and soft, merino is the perfect compromise between warmth and weight, keeping you warm in the winter and cool in the summer.
 Icebreaker takes good care of their workers and sheep and doesn’t engage in the unethical mulesing practices that often happen with producers of merino products.

-Seadon Regenerative Tee – Eco-friendly, Sustainable!
+Seadon T-shirts – Eco-friendly, Sustainable!
 These earth-friendly, breathable t-shirts are each made from ten recycled plastic bottes, helping to clear up our oceans.
 They’re also ridiculously lightweight, weighing in at just 68g for the mens and 49g for the women’s.
-Seadon are a relatively new company trying to help our planet, keep an eye out for their Kickstarter and Crowdfunding events if you want to get your hands on a tee.

 Nano Puff® Patagonia Jacket – Ethical, Sustainable!
 A puff jacket is lightweight and compressible, yet provides a lot of warmth, even when wet.
 I currently use a down-jacket which is not the most ethical choice.
 When this wears out, I will be replacing it with the Nano Puff® Jacket from Patagonia which uses 100% postconsumer recycled polyester insulation and is made with reduced-emissions technology.